fieldtrip/website/getting_started/seg3d.md

 ---
-title: How can I use Seg3D to check and modify segmentation results?
+title: Getting started with Seg3D
 tags: [segmentation, volume, headmodel, eeg, seg3d]
 ---

-# How can I use Seg3D to check and modify segmentation results?
+# Getting started with Seg3D

-[Seg3D](https://www.sci.utah.edu/cibc-software/seg3d.html) is a free volume segmentation and processing tool developed by the NIH Center for Integrative Biomedical Computing at the University of Utah Scientific Computing and Imaging (SCI) Institute.
-It combines a flexible manual segmentation interface with powerful higher-dimensional image processing and segmentation algorithms from the [Insight Toolkit](https://itk.org).
+[Seg3D](https://www.sci.utah.edu/cibc-software/seg3d.html) is a free volume segmentation and processing tool that can be used to check and modify segmentation results.
+It is developed by the NIH Center for Integrative Biomedical Computing at the University of Utah Scientific Computing and Imaging (SCI) Institute and combines a flexible manual segmentation interface with powerful higher-dimensional image processing and segmentation algorithms from the [Insight Toolkit](https://itk.org).
 You can explore and interact with volumetric imaging data using volume rendering and orthogonal slice view windows and label voxels as a certain tissue class.
 Seg3D is implemented in C++ and hence very fast, and is available for Windows, macOS, and Linux.

 In Seg3D is easy to manually modify a segmentation that was for example created with **[ft_volumesegment](/reference/ft_volumesegment)** and the underlying SPM algorithms.

 {% include markup/success %}
 Seg3D calls a binary 3D array that represents a single type of tissue a "mask".
 Seg3D can import and export these masks as .mat files; these should each contain a single binary 3D array.
 The 4x4 `transform` matrix that is used in FieldTrip to determine the size of the voxels and the origin of the coordinate system is not exported to Seg3D.